 If you have questions about the conditions of your offer please contact the relevant Postgraduate Research Service team via the contact details on your offer letter.
 Please let us know immediately if you change your postal or email address for correspondence.

 Further information on registration and induction will be sent to you, normally no later than four weeks before you start your studies.
 You will have access to a desk and computer in the Faculty, normally on a hot-desk basis, and central computing facilities around campus.
-Further to this, having been completed during summer 2014, we are now able to offer dedicated postgraduate Library study areas, further improving the facilities available to research students.
+Further to this, we also offer dedicated postgraduate Library study areas.

 Further advice and help